Inverse Design of Amorphous Materials with Targeted Properties: Discussion

 We thus hypothesize that generating relaxed configurations beyond the training data is an inherent limitation of diffusion generative models, similar to their inability to sample spin glasses below a critical temperature~\cite{ghio2024sampling} and not the result of an insufficiently expressive model as suggested by Comin and Lewis~\cite{comin2019deep}.
 Similarly, StriderNET, a reinforcement learning based approach for generating low-energy atomic structures, was shown to outperform classical local optimization methods but still failed to reliably predict the global minimum of the PEL~\cite{bihani2023stridernet}.
 As observed by Lei \textit{et al.}~\cite{lei2024grand}, diffusion models can also fail to generate crystalline structures by getting trapped in local minima when the crystalline order is removed from the structure initializing the reverse diffusion process.
 The authors circumvent the problem by introducing a voxel-based diffusion model.
 In this approach, the orientation of the crystal lattice is implicitly provided to the model through the voxel grid breaking equivariance.
 It is thus unclear how voxel-based methods could be used to generate relaxed structures of amorphous materials.
 Recently, it has been shown that a diffusion generative model was able to reproduce structural features and properties of amorphous \ch{SiO2} across a range of cooling rates~\cite{yang2025generative}.
 The authors report that ``extra noise'' is required during the denoising process to escape local minima in the learned score function.
 Additionally, short MD simulations are used to further refine the final structures and remove outlier environments.
 Overall, these results match our observation that unmodified denoising procedures are insufficient to produce high quality amorphous structures that reproduce macroscopic properties.

-We have demonstrated AMDENs ability to learn the relationship between atomic structure and shear modulus from samples with few atoms using the \ch{SiO2} dataset.
+In contrast, the amorphous \ch{SiO2} dataset demonstrates a purely structure-based design mode: since all samples share the same composition, the model must modulate properties through atomic arrangement alone.
+We have demonstrated AMDEN's ability to learn the relationship between atomic structure and shear modulus from samples with few atoms using the \ch{SiO2} dataset.
 This relationship can then be extrapolated to produce larger samples with a shear modulus that cannot be obtained by the melt--quench procedure used for the training data generation.
 Similarly, we have shows that AMDEN can be directly conditioned on the average ring size of the generated samples, a structural feature which can only be controlled indirectly through traditional simulation procedures.
 This approach thus offers a new route for generating so-called ``forbidden glasses''~\cite{mauro2009forbidden}, i.e., glasses with structural features inaccessible through traditional melt--quench procedures, offering new opportunities to study structure--property relationships in disordered materials.